 Humanity’s role in influencing the Earth’s climate and environment, from early epochs to today, is the research focus of geologists, geographers, and meteorologists at the GeoCampus Lankwitz.
 Palaeolandscape and Geomorphology looks at subjects like Integrated Watershed Management and researches how we can make use of our water resources sustainably.
 The efficient use of water and the protection of humans from floods are focus areas of the scientists working in Applied Geography, Environmental Hydrology and Resource Management.
 Climate Diagnostics and Extreme Meteorological Events are one of many research areas in the Institute for Meteorology at Freie Universität.

 The protection and sustainable use of plants are central themes of research and education at Freie Universität Berlin.

-The Dahlem Centre of Plant Sciences (DCPS), one of the Focus Areas at Freie Universität, uses a wide range of plant science content and methodology to combat environmental challenges.
+The Dahlem Centre of Plant Sciences (DCPS), uses a wide range of plant science content and methodology to combat environmental challenges.
 More than 150 scientists dedicate themselves in 20 different working groups, each centered on one of two main themes: “Diversity and Function” and “Plants and the Environment.”